Practical Ways To Proactively Prepare Your Business for a Natural Disaster

 Consider storing essential items that would be beneficial to have on hand at a convenient location in the wake of a natural disaster.
 You may want to establish a kit at your office that holds batteries, phone chargers and other useful items.

-Common items like tarps and generators may be expensive or in short supply, so consider obtaining essential items before a threat exists to best prepare your business for a natural disaster.
+Items like tarps and generators may be expensive or in short supply during a disaster event, so consider obtaining essential items before a threat exists to best prepare your business for a natural disaster.

-It’s important to periodically evaluate what items you might need and if the ones that you have on hand are in good working condition.
+It’s important to periodically evaluate what items you might need and that the ones that you have on hand are in good working condition.

 8. Make sure your information and data are protected.